Bible Study Lessons

 Paul’s Epistle to the Ephesians

-In this summer study, we read through Paul’s Epistle to the Ephesians.
-Paul’s great theme is God’s eternal purpose in establishing and completing the universal Church of Jesus Christ.
+In this summer study, we read through Paul’s Epistle to the Philippians.
+Paul’s theme is our rejoicing in Christ Jesus and our calling is to “live as citizens worthy of the good news of Christ.”
 As background for this study, I have used N.T.
-Wright’s Paul for Everyone: The Prison Letters: Ephesians, Philippians, Colossians, and Philemon.
-This study covers six weeks.
+Wright’s Paul for Everyone: The Prison Letters: Ephesians, Philippians, Colossians, and Philemon and Ben Witherington’s Paul’s Letter to the Philippians: A Socio-Rhetorical Commentary.
+This study covers eight weeks.

 Paul’s Epistle to the Colossians